Five ways to protect your images from unauthorized use online

 4. Use a digital signature

 A digital signature is intended as a deterrent that, unlike watermarks, doesn’t affect the visual impact of the work.
 Basically, it’s an image attribute that’s not visible until the file is downloaded, meaning that anyone determined to use such an image would either have to make the conscious decision to ignore the digital signature – or crop it out.
-Both of these use methods could be considered a breach of copyright terms.
+Both of these use methods could be considered a wilful breach of your copyright.

 4. Include hidden foreground layers

 Protecting an image with hidden layer means adding a transparent foreground layer to an image so that anyone attempting to download the file only gets a blank image.
 While this method isn’t possible on all platforms, it is a good solution for images displayed on a personal website.